Oil Gains After Stockpiles Show Larger-Than-Expected Drop

-Oil prices rose Wednesday after U.S. data showing a larger-than-anticipated drop in the amount of crude in storage bolstered confidence that the oil market is tightening.
+Oil prices rose for a third straight day Wednesday, hitting a near two-month high after U.S. data showing a larger-than-anticipated drop in the amount of crude in storage bolstered confidence that the oil market is tightening.

 Continue Reading Below